Overview

 - Peer-to-peer cash transfers (CashApp, Venmo, etc.)

-Also, the card will be declined when the vendor puts an additional hold on the card that exceeds the card's current limit/balance.
+The card will also be declined when the vendor puts an additional hold on the card that exceeds the card's current spending limit/balance.

-Quick Tip: If your church needs to use funds from your CarePortal Card to perform one of these transactions, you can make a donation from your CarePortal card to your church and perform the transaction through your church's banking provider.
+Quick Tip: If your church needs to use money from your CarePortal Card to perform one of the above transactions, you can make a donation from your CarePortal Card to your church and perform the transaction through your church's banking provider.
 Click here for more suggestions and tips. -

 How should I enter the "Name on Card" for online transactions?